ReflectionsProjections/rp2013/_posts/news/2013-06-23-new-website.md

 <br />

-Please feel free to [email me](mailto:conference-chair@acm.uiuc.edu) if you see any bugs, can't find some information that you think should be here, or have any other concerns.
+Please feel free to [email us](mailto:conference@acm.uiuc.edu) if you see any bugs, can't find some information that you think should be here, or have any other concerns.

 <br />

 Sincerely,
-Cole Gleason
-Reflections | Projections 2013 Chair
+The Reflections | Projections 2013 Staff

 <br />